‘Russian Kim Kardashian’ Anastasiya Kvitko Busts Out Of Tiny Dominatrix Corset

 Anastasiya Kvitko appears to be sending out dominatrix vibes today.
 The Russian bombshell has already made a name for herself as her country’s answer to Kim Kardashian – it’s been nearly three years since The Sun asked who Anastasiya is.
 The Instagram star whose curves have earned her 9.8 million followers is now a global sensation, and her latest Instagram update is proving why.

-Today’s snap comes with a Kardashian-appropriate geo-tag.
+Today’s snap comes with a Kardashian-appropriate geotag.
 AK is in Malibu, California.
 She hasn’t, however, gone for the coastal city’s traditional surfer look.
 A black leather corset forms just part of Kvitko’s May 13 outfit – matching thigh-high boots, gloves, and shades further enhance the dominatrix finish.
 Anastasiya is shot leaning against a white-painted balcony.
 Ocean horizons and blue skies are carefree, but the vixen in the foreground is upping the ante.
-AK’s corset comes dangerously tight, dangerously low-cut, and it’s flaunting as much cleavage as it is hip.
+AK’s corset comes dangerously tight, dangerously low cut, and it’s flaunting as much cleavage as it is hip.
 Appearing to neither smile nor frown, AK is looking directly at the camera for a further air of mystery.
 Instagram seems lost for words.
-One fan wrote:

-“Okay queen”
+“Okay queen.”

 Another managed a few more, per their comment.